-The modern evidence located in the papers of Matthew Boulton in the Birmingham Assay Office as to presenta-tion procedures was published in 1931 and shows the practice in the course was points and in 1853 and is since we tried of a coinage contractor to present specimens of coinage to the top official of the United States.
+The modern evidence located in the papers of Matthew Boulton in the Birmingham Assay Office as to presenta-tion procedures was published in 1931 and shows the praction procedures was published in 1961 and snows the prac-tice of a coinage contractor to present specimens of coinage to the top official of the United States.
 Boulton had written a treatise on copper coinage and had developed new steam powered machinery for coinage at his Soho manufactory in Birmingham.
 In his letter dated Nov.
-25, 1785 to John H. Mitchell of Charleston, S.C., he stated, "Please to take a copy for yourself of my Paper (Please to take a co (Please turn to page 26)
+25, 178 to John H. Mitchell of Charleston, S.C., he stated, "Please to take a copy for yourself of my Paper (Please turn to none 6%) (Please turn to page 26)